-Studies have shown that probiotics can be transfered to the baby through breast milk.
+Studies have shown that probiotics can be transferred to the baby through breast milk.
 The one linked below is the one we currently use and it was recommended to me by my chiropractor.

-- Fermented foods and drinks if you follow me on instagram then you know I enjoy kombucha from these 2 brands: Rise and GTS.
+- Fermented foods and drinks.
+I enjoy kombucha from these 2 brands: Rise and GTS.

 In case you’re wondering, GTS is delicious .

 If you’re a beginner, I’d suggest Rise.
 Both are delicious but GTS kombucha has a much stronger “fermented” taste than Rise.
 You can also drink kefir, and eat fermented foods like kimchi and sauerkraut.

 - Omega 3 supplement like the one linked below (what we use daily) and omega 3 rich foods like chia & flax seeds, salmon, eggs, and yogurt.